 - You must file suit to enforce the lien within one (1) year after the last time work was performed and/or material supplied or one (1) year after final payment to the Place 1* Contractor has been made for the whole project.

 If you work in North Carolina, to guarantee you are paid for the projects you do, you must follow the rules listed above when filing your construction liens.
 Take the time to make sure you fully understand them so you can avoid any confusion in the future.
-If you want to get your hands on North Carolina’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your lien or bond claims, and do it the right way, contact a professional North Carolina lien lawyer who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Fortify the future of your company by filing your liens properly from the start.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,